romanlamsal/vite-plugin-remix-server-bundle/README.md

 # vite-plugin-remix-server-bundle

-Use this plugin to create a `build/server.js` when building your app which can be executed via `node build/server.js`, without installing any deps first.
+Use this plugin to create a `build/server.js` when building your app which can be executed via `PORT=1234 node build/server.js`, without installing any deps first.

 ## Install